alithawfeek/modbus-ppt-automation/README.md

-modbus_server.py – Simulates a Modbus server locally holding modbus values. setslide.py – Sends Modbus values (1, 2, 3) to simulate control input.
+- modbus_server.py – Simulates a Modbus server locally holding modbus values.
+- setslide.py – Sends Modbus values (1, 2, 3) to simulate control input.
-modbuspptcontrol.py – Reads Modbus values and switches slides in a presentation (The presentation I have is 3 slides).
+- modbuspptcontrol.py – Reads Modbus values and switches slides in a presentation (The presentation I have is 3 slides).
+RUN THE MODBUS SERVER ON COMMAND PROMPT FIRST BY NAVIGATING TO THAT FILE PATH AND THEN CHECK ON ANOTHER COMMAND PROMPT TAB IS THE SERVER IS RUNNING BY TYPING "netstat -ano | findstr :5020" WHICH LOOKS IF THE PORT IS ACTIVE AND RUNNING.
+THEN RUN THE SETSLIDE.PY ON ANOTHER COMMAND PROMPT TAB AND AFTER RUN THE MODBUSPPTCONTROL.PY ON IDLE AND YOU SHOULD HAVE THE PPT POP UP.
+ALSO DONT FORGET TO SAVE THE PPT FILE AND ON THE MODBUSPPTCONTROL.PY CHANGE THE PPT NAME ACCORDINGLY.